optimistiCli/jxapp/README.md

   is unset both while pre-processing and when the JXA script is run.

 Compiling mode:
-  When run with the -c option pre-processor prints the compiled JXA script to STDOUT.
+  When run with the -c option pre-processor prints the “compiled” JXA script to STDOUT.
 It can then be packaged and / or distributed.

   In compiling mode environment variable JXAPP_COMPILING is set and